carpentries-incubator/sql-humanities-lesson/_episodes/02-sql-aggregation.md

 >
 > Write a query that returns: total page length, average page length, and the min and max page lengths
 > for all titles encoded over the duration of the project.
-> Can you modify it so that it outputs these values only for weights between 5 and 10?
+> Can you modify it so that it outputs these values only for page lengths between 5 and 10?
 {: .challenge}

 Now, let's see how many individuals were counted in each species.
 We do this